publishing.co.uk

 Literary Festivals for Indie Authors: How to Get Involved (2026)

 Literary festivals are credibility and connection more than direct sales — a panel slot is a quotable credential and a room of engaged readers.
 Big festivals (Hay, Edinburgh, Cheltenham) mostly programme traditionally-published authors, but indies get in via: smaller and regional festivals (far more open), self-organised fringe events, local-library and bookshop festival tie-ins, and panel pitches on a theme rather than just your book.
-Apply early (programmes are set 6-9 months ahead), pitch a topic you can speak on (not a sales pitch), and bring stock to sell.
+Apply early (programmes are often set many months ahead), pitch a topic you can speak on (not a sales pitch), and bring stock to sell.
 The compounding value is the network and the 'festival author' credential you reuse everywhere.

-Last reviewed by James Mortimer — May 2026
+Last reviewed by Robert Prime — May 2026

 A literary-festival appearance is a credential traditional authors lean on and indies assume is closed to them.
 It isn't — you just enter through different doors.